-SPAWN is both a member of the Salmonid Council of Newfoundland and Labrador and an affiliate of the Atlantic Salmon Federation (ASF).
+SPAWN is an affiliate of the Atlantic Salmon Federation (ASF).

 In the past SPAWN has been responsible for the recommendation of the use of barbless hooks to reduce damage to juvenile and adult salmon.
 SPAWN has also worked with government to help improve the numbers of migrating salmon.
 Poaching is still a major factor in stock reduction so we continue to lobby for improved and increased enforcement.
 SPAWN fully supports catch and release as a management tool.
 The group also has a history of employing university students and other personnel on assessment facilities.

 SPAWN’s mandate is the conservation of Atlantic salmon stocks and the provision of equal access to all NL waters by all anglers.